Can you promote your freelance services with no budget? Learn how to find clients as a freelancer with these low-cost marketing strategies.

-One of the tricks of the top freelancers is using recycled content in an article or blog to a new marketing platform.
+One of the tricks of the top freelancers is using recycled content in an article or blog for a new marketing platform.
 It can help you save time in research to create new content to send to customers, clients and potential customers.

 Here are a few ideas to help you recycle content:

 - Turn an article into an e-book